How to Navigate the Different Parenting Styles and Challenges

 - Permissive:

 This style is characterized by low levels of control, guidance, and expectations.
 Permissive parents are very lenient and indulgent with their children and allow them to do whatever they want without imposing any rules or boundaries.
 They do not monitor or supervise their children's activities or behaviour, and rarely intervene or correct them.
 They also tend to be very affectionate and supportive but do not provide much structure or direction.
-Permissive parents are easy-going, tolerant, and accepting, but foster a sense of insecurity, impulsiveness, and poor self-regulation in their children.
+Permissive parents are easy-going, tolerant, and accepting, but foster a sense of insecurity, impulsiveness, and poor self-regulation in their children.- Uninvolved:

 This style is characterized by low levels of warmth, responsiveness, and involvement.
 Uninvolved parents are detached and indifferent towards their children and do not show much interest or concern for their well-being.
 They do not provide any guidance or feedback to their children and often neglect their basic needs such as food, clothing, or safety.
 They also do not communicate or interact with their children much, not even reading at bedtime, and leave them to fend for themselves.
 Uninvolved parents are neglectful, apathetic, and irresponsible, and foster a sense of loneliness, helplessness, and low self-worth in their children.